Lakr233/ColorfulX/README.md

 # ColorfulX

-ColorfulX is a super fast library for crafting multi-colored gradients view with animations.A super powerful yet animated replacement with presets to SwiftUI MeshGadient View.
+ColorfulX is a super fast library for crafting multi-colored gradients view with animations.
+A super powerful yet animated replacement with presets to SwiftUI MeshGadient View.

 ![Screenshot](./Example/Screenshot.png)